-If you are taking care of deer, avoid giving them corn.
+If you are taking care of deer and wonder what do deer eat, avoid giving them corn.
 Corn contains high levels of carbohydrates which are hard to digest by the deer’s complex digestive system.
 They may get seriously sick, which could end up in death.
 Corn is the worst kind of food for deer.

 Supplemental deer food mixes